Close

 4. Appointment Scheduling and Submission

+Visa applications should be submitted to a Dominica Consulate or Embassy.
 Book appointments through authorized visa centers or embassy offices.
 Submit complete application packages during scheduled appointments, ensuring all documents are properly organized and readily accessible for review.

 5. Fee Payment Processing

-6. Application Tracking and Monitoring
+6. Application Processing and Review

 7. Visa Collection and Final Steps